For PE/VC Funds & Operating Partners

 Frequently Asked Questions

-Yes.
-Technology due diligence at acquisition should include an AI readiness baseline.
-The 100-day plan should then include a focused AI assessment, identification of two or three high-confidence quick wins, and a 12-month AI roadmap.
-Companies that establish AI strategy early in the hold period build more exit value than those who start late.
+- Yes.
+Technology due diligence at acquisition should include an AI readiness baseline as a standard component, treated with the same rigor as financial and legal review.
+The 100-day plan should then include a focused AI assessment, identification of two or three high-confidence quick wins, and an 18-month AI roadmap aligned to the hold period.
+Companies that establish AI strategy in the first quarter of the hold period build measurably more exit value than those who start late — buyers pay for documented capability, not plans to build it.
+One structural note: internal assessments consistently overestimate AI readiness.
+An external assessment produces a baseline that stands up to diligence scrutiny because it was designed with that standard in mind from the start.

 Let's assess your portfolio's AI readiness.